rujunhan/rujunhan.github.io/cv.md

+Here is a brief summary of my CV.
+You may contact me via LinkedIn for a detailed copy.

 ### Education
 - **Ph.D. in Computer Science**,   _University of Southern California_,   08/2018 -- present <br/>
 - **M.Sc. in Data Science**, _New York University_, 09/2015 -- 05/2018